 Protein Baked Oats

 If you’ve tried this healthy-ish feel good Protein Baked Oats recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!

 This Protein Baked Oats recipe was originally published on March 1, 2021.
-The recipe has been slightly modified to include an egg and the photos have been updated!
+The recipe has not been modified, but the photos have been updated!

+Protein Baked Oats